-Interest payable in relation to the call account owed to Bank of Scotland which was settled in January 2023 was charged at Bank Base Rate (BBR) plus 10 basis points.
+Interest payable in relation to the call funding account owed to Bank of Scotland is charged at Sterling Overnight Indexed Average

 Interest receivable in relation to the call deposit account due from Bank of Scotland is charged at SONIA.

 All related party transactions are at arms length, apart from the intercompany balances which are settled on a monthly basis with short term timing differences.